kompics/kompics-scala/README.md

 ### Current Version
 `1.0.0` for Scala 2.11 and 2.12

+Note that simulations require jdk8 exactly at this point.
+See [kompics/kompics-simulator#14](https://github.com/kompics/kompics-simulator/issues/14) for tracking this issue.

 #### SBT Dependency
 To add Kompics Scala to your project use:
 ```scala